‘Light-hearted’ awards category cancelled following backlash from security community

 Do Not Snoop

-For more than 30 years, the Domain Name Service (DNS) has served as a key mechanism for accessing sites and services on the web.
+For more than 30 years, the Domain Name System (DNS) has served as a key mechanism for accessing sites and services on the web.

 It works by ‘resolving’ readily memorized domain names (such as example.com) to the numerical IP addresses that computers need to route surfers to websites or deliver emails to the correct domain.